#

-Also, the original episode is extremely disrespectful & inaccurate concerning Voodoo as it is practiced in New Orleans; the Hardys' attitude depicted here is directly from the episode.
-I've tried to correct matters, and I gratefully acknowledge Jerry Gandolfo of The Voodoo Museum in New Orleans for his assistance with terminology, religion, and culture.
+Also, the original episode is extremely disrespectful & inaccurate concerning Voodoo as it is practiced in New Orleans; the Hardys' attitude in this tale is directly from the episode.
+I've tried to correct matters.
+A huge thank you to Jerry Gandolfo of The Voodoo Museum in New Orleans for his assistance with terminology, religion, and culture.

 # # #

-Josette sat fidgeting in the back corner of the cafe — a small hole-in-the-wall at the back of an alley.
+Josette sat fidgeting in the back corner of the bar, a small hole-in-the-wall off of Bourbon Street.
 Nothing unusual for New Orleans, but on stage, oh, on stage…

-She watched the man, this Doctor Duveé, go through his gimmicky voodoo act, silk cloths into doves, fire breathing, nothing special, nothing that a dozen other gimmicky stage magicians weren't doing in similar back-alley bars.
-But her sister had worked here.
-Her sister had written, a glowing, raving account of what she was learning from a 'doctor' she had met in this bar, and then nothing.
-Nothing, but this was the only trail she had.
+She watched this Doctor Duveé go through his gimmicky voodoo act: silk cloths into doves, fire breathing, nothing that a dozen other stage magicians weren't doing in similar bars.
+But Josette's sister had worked here.
+Her sister had written a glowing account of what she was learning from a "doctor" she had met in this bar, and then nothing.

-"And now," the Doctor said, "the most feared of all…" He held up a large voodoo doll, the cheap souvenir kind sold by the thousands throughout the French Quarter; with a shout and a spurt of flame from the braziers behind him, he stabbed a pin through the doll's head.
+"Now, for the most feared of all…" Duveé held up a large voodoo doll, a cheap souvenir sold by the thousands throughout the French Quarter.
+With a shout and a spurt of flame from the braziers behind him, he stabbed a pin through the doll's head.

-A scream rang through the bar.
-Pain lanced through Josette's temples — blinding, incapacitating.
-She staggered up, only to feel hands on her, soft gentle hands leading her away, and a familiar voice telling her not to worry, she'd be taken care of, others laughing — just part of the show.
-She couldn't react to that voice; she wanted to, she wanted to ask what was going on — but she couldn't move, couldn't fight, as if a soft blanket enveloped her limbs despite the blinding pain in her head…
+Blinding pain lanced through Josette's temples.
+With a cry, she staggered up, only to feel hands on her, soft gentle hands that lead her away and a familiar voice telling her not to worry.
+All around Josette, others laughed — just part of the show.
+She couldn't react to that familiar voice.
+She wanted to ask what was going on — but she couldn't move, couldn't fight, as if a soft blanket enveloped her limbs and the pain faded…

 …and then she knew nothing, only blackness.